rotki/rotki/docs/api.rst

       }

    :statuscode 200: Modifying settings was succesful
-   :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 400: Provided JSON is in some way malformed, of invalid value for a setting.
-   :statuscode 409: Invalid input, e.g. not the correct type for a setting.
-Or no user is logged in.
+   :statuscode 409: No user is logged in or tried to set eth rpc endpoint that could not be reached.
    :statuscode 500: Internal Rotki error

 Query the result of an ongoing backend task